racker/service-registry-docs/Getting-Started.md

 Node.js libraries, take a look at the [Integration Guide](integration-guide).

-Now that you've created a session and a service, you can list them using the command line tool.
+Now that you've created a session and a service, you can list them using the command line tool:

 ```shell
 raxsr sessions list --user=username --api-key=key